-Like always, ladies are supposed to smell wonderful, flowery and mystical, so if the female marijuana you’re growing start to smell like rotten eggs, then you know you have a problem and it might just be root rot.
+Like all flowering plants, marijuana is supposed to smell remarkable and flowery.
+But if the female marijuana you’re growing smells like rotten eggs, you know you have a problem, and it might just be root rot.

 Root rot is commonly caused by a fungus-like organism called Pythium.
-Although it is most often found in hydroponic systems, it can also affect plants that are in soil or other planting mediums.
+Although it is most often found in hydroponic systems, it can also affect plants in soil or other planting mediums.

 Cleanliness is key!

-Pythium attacks stressed plants first; gaining entry into the plant by damaged plant tissues.
-Roots with injuries from insects can also provide an entry site for the pathogens through the feeding wounds.
-Pythium usually attacks the root tips first and then works its way upward in the root system.
+Pythium attacks stressed plants first, gaining entry into the plant through damaged plant tissues.
+Roots with insect injuries can also provide an entry site for pathogens through feeding wounds.
+Pythium attacks the root tips and then works upward in the root system.

-Because root rot in hydroponic systems are the most common, I’m going to help you prevent it from happening there in the first place.
+Because root rot in hydroponic systems is the most common, I’m going to help you prevent it from happening there in the first place.
 Cleanliness is key!
-Disinfect all your growing equipment extremely thoroughly before you start growing a new crop every single time.
-Keep your area clean and free from dead leaves, roots or other debris to prevent bacteria from growing.
+Disinfect all your growing equipment belly thoroughly before you start growing a new crop every time.
+Keep your area clean and free from dead cannabis leaves, roots, or other debris to prevent bacteria from growing.
 Sterilize equipment shared between tanks like pH meters.
-Use filtered water, or if you’re using well water or untreated water have it checked for microbes.
+Use filtered water, or if you’re using healthy water or untreated water, have it checked for microbes.

-Follow these cumbersome but nonetheless ‘easy’ rules and you might actually stand a chance against having to fight off root rot.
-If you’re already fighting root rot then I’m sorry to say that in many cases it’s fatal and you’ll have to start a fresh batch.
-Although if you’ve just noticed that your roots have a mild case of root rot then introduce fungicides created to treat Pythium into your system.
+Follow these cumbersome but easy rules, and you might stand a chance to fight off root rot.
+If you’re already fighting root rot, I’m sorry to say that, in many cases, it’s fatal, and you may have to start a fresh batch.
+Although if you’ve just noticed that your roots have soft root rot, then introduce fungicides created to treat Pythium into your system.

-There are some other debatable practices that may help you if you are in a root-rot-rut.
-Some growers have had success with using hydrogen peroxide, others say it’s only a temporary solution and they prefer other store bought root treatments.
+Some other debatable practices may help you if you are in a root-rot-rut.
+For example, some growers have successfully used hydrogen peroxide, while others say it’s only a temporary solution and prefer other store-bought root treatments.

-If your babies are just not making a comeback then it’s time to say goodbye and learn from your mistakes.
-Remove all the affected plants; do not compost them as the Pythium microbes will continue to live in the roots of the infected plants.
-Again, sterilize the hell out of your equipment, get rid of all the contaminated water and don’t look back!
-Start afresh, you can do it, the next batch will be well worth it and this will never happen to you ever again right?
+If your babies are not coming back, it’s time to say goodbye and learn from your mistakes.
+Remove all the affected plants; do not compost them, as the Pythium microbes will continue to live in the roots of the infected plants.
+Then, again, sterilize your equipment, get rid of all the contaminated water, and don’t look back!
+Start afresh; you can do it, the next batch will be well worth it, and this will never happen again.